emcon33/Virtualization-on-ROSA/readme.md

   <em>
   </em>
 </p>

+#5 Use the hybrid cloud console to get to your cluster directly and click machine pool and then add, select metal worker and add 2 with auto scaling setup to 3 M5.metal is the ideal case.

 M5zn.metal is a cheaper option (48vCPU vs 96 vCPU) and half the cost on AWS side The full list is here https://aws.amazon.com/marketplace/pp/prodview-tnyp2h3acabm6